phase-0/phase-0/ee/riki-parata/Sprint-5-reflection.md

 Still getting used to formating Javascript functions, arrays, loops etc and finding my little mistakes.
 A lot of these skills will improve as I keep moving on.

  What can I improve on next sprint?
  This has probably been my best performance in a sprint for a while.
-Just not rushing but also not wasting time, making sure I understand everything I'm doing.
+Just not rushing but also not wasting time, making sure I understand everything I'm doing